mahesh-babu7/NLP-Natural-Language-Processing-/README.md

-# 🧠 NLP Sentiment Analysis App
+# 🧠 NLP- Natural Language Processing

 This is a Natural Language Processing (NLP) project that performs sentiment analysis on customer reviews.
 It includes text preprocessing, model training using machine learning, and a user-friendly UI built with Streamlit.